egorlem/ultima.zsh-theme/README.md

 ### **Prompt**

 Essentially, the shell prompt is split into three separate lines.
 The first line helps to visually divide the previous output from the next prompt.
-The second line contains all about path and split into three **path segments**.
+The second line consists of three **segments** and contains all about path.
 The third is the input line.

 ### **Path segments**